MachineLemonade/docs/v0.10/cloud-migration.md

     - `curl -sSL https://install.astronomer.io | sudo bash -s -- v0.10.2`
 2. Authenticate to the new cluster via the CLI (once upgraded)
     - Auth Command:  `astro auth login gcp0001.us-east4.astronomer.io`
+3. Pause DAGs on the old cluster
-3. Deploy your project
+4. Deploy your project
     - `astro deploy`
-4. Pause DAGs on the old cluster
 5. Enable DAGs on the new cluster
     - Ensure your `start_date` and `catch_up` settings are appropriate so you don’t have duplicate DAG runs
-6. If using CI/CD, create a new Service Account, update your CI/CD config file with your new API key and deployment name
+6. If using CI/CD, update your CI/CD config file with your Service Account's new API key and deployment name

 > **Note:** If you’re deploying code across the 2 Clouds, you WILL need to upgrade/downgrade your CLI version + authenticate to each accordingly.

 ## Astronomer Assisted Migration

-If you'd like to preserve the Airflow database, we're more than happy to help.
+If you'd like to preserve your deployment's Airflow database, we're more than happy to help.
 Follow the guidelines below.

 ### Part I: Upgrade to Airflow v1.10.5

 1. Upgrade all of your Airflow deployments on Astronomer Cloud to Airflow v1.10.5
-     - To do so, you can update your Dockerfile to use the following image: `astronomerinc/ap-airflow:0.10.2-1.10.5-onbuild`
+     - Update your Dockerfile to use the following image:
+     `astronomerinc/ap-airflow:0.10.2-1.10.5-onbuild`

 2. Ensure that your DAGs run smoothly on Airflow v1.10.5 either by testing locally with `astro dev start` or pushing them to your current Cloud deployments.
      - The v1.10.5 image listed above is compatible with the current Cloud